benyrfg/imageoptimizer/README.md

 - **Supports Multiple Formats**: Compatible with JPEG, PNG, GIF, and WEBP image formats.
 - **Thumbnail Generation**: Create intro images with specified dimensions.
 You need to select only one image in the article admin (the full image), intro image will be generated and selected automatically.
 - **Resize Modes**: Choose between 'fit' and 'crop' resize modes.
+- **ALT images**: Automatically place the article title to the images ALT if it's empty.

 ## Requirements
 - Joomla 5.x